Pagghiu/SaneCppLibraries/README.md

 Alternatively I am also reading the following discords too:
 - [Italian C++ Discord](https://discord.gg/GPATr8QxfS) (`@Pagghiu` from any appropriate channel or just a DM, english and italian are both fine)
 - [Handmade Network discord](https://discord.gg/hmn) (`@Pagghiu` from any appropriate channel or just a DM)

+# Contributing

+Please take some time to read the [Principles](https://pagghiu.github.io/SaneCppLibraries/page_principles.html) and [Coding Style](https://pagghiu.github.io/SaneCppLibraries/page_coding_style.html).

+After that you can read the [CONTRIBUTING.md](CONTRIBUTING.md) guide.

+# License

+Sane C++ Libraries are licensed under the MIT License, see [LICENSE.txt](LICENSE.txt) for more information.

 # Videos